Acute events in infancy including brief resolved unexplained event (BRUE)

-Because of the diverse presentations, causes, and prognosis of infants presenting with acute events, evaluation and management should be individualized.
-This topic review outlines the primary diagnostic considerations, and a stepwise plan for evaluating infants presenting with this chief complaint.
+Because of the diverse presentations, causes, and prognoses of infants presenting with acute events, evaluation and management should be individualized.
+This topic review outlines the primary diagnostic considerations and a stepwise plan for evaluating infants presenting with this chief complaint.

 - National Institutes of Health Consensus Development Conference on Infantile Apnea and Home Monitoring, Sept 29 to Oct 1, 1986.
 Pediatrics 1987; 79:292.